CRAFTS FOR KIDSEco-Art Crafts Made by You

 Multi-Color Super Crayon

 The crayon and batik projects were contributed by SPECTICKLES artist, Julia E. NewhouseMaterials

 Remove paper from crayons.
 Put crayons of different colors together in a muffin tin or mold, filling it one-half to three-quarters full.
 Place mold or tin can on an an electric food warmer or stove on a low setting.
 Alternatively, you may fill a mold (a tin can or metal ice cube tray) one-quarter full and immerse in a saucepan of boiling water.
 Melt the crayons slowly, so that the colors do not mix.
 When melted, cool or immerse mold in a sink filled with cold water.
 When the super crayon is hard, remove from mold.
 Use it to create multi-colored pictures, or create a paper batik (see below).

-No Fuss Paper Batik
+No Fuss Paper BatikMaterials

 Remove paper wrapped around crayon.
 Using the side of crayon, NOT the point, press hard and make bold drawings or abstract patterns all over the paper.
 (One big star works better than many little ones.
 But it doesn't have to be solid.
 Be creative.
 Color each point a different color, fill it with geometric patterns or progressively smaller stars.)
 Cover as much of the white background as possible.
 Dip finished drawing gently into a bowl of room-temperature water.
 When the paper is totally immersed in water, gently crumple it into a loose ball.
 This should take about 10 seconds.
 Remove the paper ball from water and gently squeeze out excess water.
 Open the wet paper ball to its original shape and spread it out on sheets of newspaper.

 Paint the tempera paint, thinned with a little water, over the entire paper.
 Let it dry.
 If the batik paper is torn, tape it on the back when it is dry.